Last Updated: February 09, 2022

 The types of Personal Data Addepar collects directly from Consumers include:

-- Information contained in content submitted by Consumers such as through Addepar’s “Speak With Us” inquiry contact form located at https://addepar.com/contact.
+Information contained in content submitted by Consumers, such as through Addepar’s “Connect With Us” contact form located at https://addepar.com/connect-with-us/.

 In addition, Addepar obtains Personal Data, such as contact information, of its Clients’ representatives who are located in the EU, United Kingdom or Switzerland.
 Addepar uses this information to manage its relationships with its Clients, and carry out Addepar’s obligations under its contracts with its Clients.